bananalab/lightfeather-devops-code-challenge/README.md

 This project uses
 [Devcontainers](https://code.visualstudio.com/docs/devcontainers/containers)
-to provide a consistent developer experience regardless of opeating system.
+to provide a consistent developer experience regardless of operating system.
 To open the project in the devcontainer using VSCode select "Reopen in container" from the dialog.